| Title: | Imprecise Imputation for Statistical Matching |

 ‘logical constraints’ or ‘fixed zeros’.

-should be a list of objects of class
+constraints should be a list of objects of class

-is obtained as a result
+An object of class "impimp_event" is obtained as a result

-of a call to impimp_event
+of a call to impimp_event.

-For both event
+For both event and constraints holds that overlapping

 in the resulting events generated by the individual impimp_events